BrendanGCollins/Project--3--Battleship/README.md

 - Click on "Deployments" in the bottom right of the sceen.

-- The link to the repository can be found here: https://brendangcollins.github.io/Project--3--Battleship/
+- The link for the source code can be found here: https://github.com/BrendanGCollins/Project--3--Battleship

 ### Heroku
 - Sign up for a Heroku account.